Ron-Ash/DockerCourse/README.md

 Manager nodes have a locally stored database, called the "Raft Database", that stores their configuration and gives them all the information they need to have to be the authority inside a swarm.
 Each keeps a copy of that database and encrypts their traffic in order to ensure integrity and guarantee the trust that they are able to manage this swarm securely.

+- There should be an **odd** number of managers to correctly maintain concensus

 Managers issue orders (communicating over the "Control Plane") down for the Worker nodes to complete (managers themselves can also be workers, can be thought of as a Worker with permissions to control the swarm).
 Workers/Managers can also be demoted/promoted into the two different roles.

 ### Create a swarm Multi-node cluster (3 nodes with different OSs)